-The remanence of the historic Laremy Tunsil trade has finally dissipated.
-Unlike previous seasons where Miami Dolphins fans could count on a host of new and exciting rookies to enter Hard Rock Stadium, there is little to get excited about for them in the 2023 NFL Draft.
+The remnants of the historic Laremy Tunsil trade have finally dissipated.
+Unlike previous seasons where Miami Dolphins fans could count on a host of new and exciting rookies to enter Hard Rock Stadium, there are just a handful of prospects joining the franchise from the 2023 NFL Draft.

 Chris Grier has been uber-aggressive ever since Mike McDaniel entered the building.
-They feel there is a win-now window with Tua’s rookie deal, and a trade for Jalen Ramsey this offseason, Tyreek Hill last offseason, and Bradley Chubb during the season is proof of his aggression.
-Tampering with Tom Brady and Sean Payton is also to blame for having the league’s least amount of draft capital.
+They feel there is a win-now window with Tua Tagovailoa’s rookie deal, trading for Jalen Ramsey this offseason, Bradley Chubb midseason, and Tyreek Hill last offseason.
+Yet, the draft has been an entirely different result for Grier.

 Miami Dolphins Draft Picks by Round in 2023